pratikjagrut/hashnode-blogs-backup/clxx058zg00080amk9elr4s36.md

 * **Create a Manifest File**: Write a Pod manifest YAML file specifying the Pod's metadata and spec, similar to how you define regular Pods.

 * **Place in Watched Directory**: Save the manifest file in the directory monitored by the Kubelet (`/etc/kubernetes/manifests` by default).
 This directory can be configured in the Kubelet configuration file by setting `staticPodPath` to the pod manifests path.
-Alternatively, it can also be passed to Kubelet through the `--pod-manifest-path` flag, but this flag is deprecated.'
+Alternatively, it can also be passed to Kubelet through the `--pod-manifest-path` flag, but this flag is deprecated.

 * **If needed restart the kubelet**: